creeping-vampires/neura-vaults-contracts/README.md

 ### Deployment Guide

-This section provides step-by-step instructions for deploying the YieldAllocatorVault protocol to the Hyperliquid blockchain (hype-mainnet).
+This section provides step-by-step instructions for deploying the Neura-Vault protocol to the Hyperliquid blockchain (hype-mainnet).

 **Prerequisites:**